 Why did my cookies come out flat?

-Cookies can come out flat if you added a lot of water if you used water and butter at room temperature if you made a mistake in the measuring ingredients.
+Cookies can come out flat if you added a lot of water or if you used water and butter at room temperature or if you made a mistake while measuring ingredients.

 - You can use store-bought apple pie filling and pie crust.

 - Make sure the apples are soft, but not mushy when preparing the filling.
 Cooking time depends on the variety of the apple being used.

 - If the dough continues to crumble when you have added the full amount of water, add an additional tsp of water and pulse again.

 How do you ship cookies and keep them fresh?

 If you want to ship cookies, pack them when the cookies are completely cool.
 Wrap cookies with foil or plastic wrap to keep them fresh.
 Then, fill the container with packing materials, transfer cookies to the container, and close the lid tightly.